mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/12/distroless-asm-proxy.md

 gcr.io/gke-release/asm/proxyv2   1.12.0-asm.3              255MB
 ```

-Furtermore, if we do a container scanning, we could see that the distroless image has only 9 vulnerabilities as opposed to 26 for the other one.
+Furthermore, if we do a [container scanning]({{< ref "/posts/2021/09/container-scanning.md" >}}), we could see that the distroless image has only 9 vulnerabilities as opposed to 26 for non-distroless.

 Quite good news, isn't it!?